Facebook Album Refresh button

 Darktable embeds a proper sRGB ICCv2 profile when exporting sRGB images and darktable applies the system display profile when viewing images in darkroom mode.
 GIMP for example does not apply the system display profile by default.

-#4 Updated by Pascal de Bruijn almost 7 years ago
+#4 Updated by Pascal de Bruijn about 7 years ago

 - Subject changed from Facebook HQ upload to Facebook Album Refresh button